msimms/OpenWorkoutWeb/README.md

 ### 0.7
 * Added celery and rabbitmq to distribute analysis tasks.

+### 0.8
+* Results from distributed tasks are now written direclty to the database for efficiency purposes.
+* File imports are now also distributed over rabbitmq and celery with the results being written directly to the database.

 ## Tech
 This software uses two other source projects to work properly: